 The world’s best climbing chalk?
 Likely

 Does climbing chalk really matter?
 We sure think so.
 Especially after we had the chance to test out FrictionLabs chalk for ourselves.
-The idea behind FrictionLabs started when two long-term climbers discovered that many popular chalk brands contain high amounts of “fillers” such as Calcium Carbonate.
+The idea behind FrictionLabs started when two long-time climbers discovered that many popular chalk brands contain high amounts of “fillers” such as Calcium Carbonate.
 On the other hand, Magnesium Carbonate, which is known for its exceptional drying effects, was found in low quantities.
-To remedy this, Keah and Kevin decided to create a chalk that is high in Magnesium Carbonate and low in Calcium Carbonate.
+To remedy this, FrictionLabs offers a chalk that is high in Magnesium Carbonate and low in Calcium Carbonate.
 The results?
 Way better chalk.

 FrictionLabs chalk is available in various textures, ranging from a very fine powder to pretty chunky.
 A safe middle ground for gifting is the Gorilla Grip variation.

 Coffee table book with photography, quotes, and tales of rock climbing’s pioneers

 This gorgeous hardcover book recounts the legendary tales of climbing’s intrepid pioneers from the 50s, who first explored the massive granite walls of Yosemite—the world’s epicenter for rock climbing.
 The courageous and at times ridiculous adventures of these early explorers paved the way to rock climbing as we know it today and serve as heroic reminders of the human ability to push the limits of what is possible.

 With pages of incredible archived photography, narratives, and artfully told accounts of the most historic ascents, any climber will gawk and grin at this in-depth look at a classic and momentous era in the sport’s history.
 If purchasing this book, it’s also worth taking a look at its companion: Yosemite in the Sixties.